 Then came the book deal and platform building.
-I kept the name for a year because at least it had some relevance, being a variation on my non-writing-related blog, BlueEyedReindeer.com.
+I kept the name for a year because at least it had some relevance, being a variation on my now defunct, non-writing-related blog, BlueEyedReindeer.
 I figured it might be good enough, so I kept going under the old name.
 And then one day I realized that I was probably shooting myself in the foot.
 There was no grand event or missed opportunity, just a general feeling that it would be better if my Twitter name more closely matched my other professional-sounding social media handles.
 Those were created post book-deal, so I got those right!

 While Twitter made this process easier than it could have been, it was still a pain to change all my links and notify people who regularly tag me in tweets.
 I should have just started with a professional name.
 And I really should have known better.

 I’ve seen this happen to many writers (and other professionals).
 What begins as a personal account or website suddenly morphs into a professional endeavor.
 Then the re-branding effort is on and the headaches begin.
 In some cases, I understand being blindsided by success.
 Say you start a little financial journal or collection of your best recipes.
 You do it as a hobby and you never expect it to turn into anything more.
 Until the day that, for whatever reason, your little project goes viral.
 Then you’re scrambling, trying to secure meaningful domain names, better web hosting packages, and stronger social media handles.